How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Introduction

 Besides, we propose a \textbf{layer-wise coefficient} to adjust the weight of regularization loss.
 In LLMs, different layers contribute differently to generalization ability and domain-specific ability.
 The impact of each layer on the learning process is not uniform; some layers capture high-level abstract features, while others focus on lower-level details.
 Traditional approaches often treat the importance of each layer as equal, which overlooks the varying degrees of influence that different layers have on the model learning and generalization ability.
 Thus, we propose layer-wise coefficients to dynamically adjust the balance between task learning and the retention of general knowledge in each layer, allowing some layers to prioritize task learning, while others preserve general knowledge.
-We use the L2 norm of the computed element-wise importance as a measure for each layer weight, as it captures the contribution of parameters of each layer to both objectives.
+We use the L2 norm of the computed element-wise importance of each layer weight to capture their contribution to both objectives.